 “It looks like everyone is really enjoying it,” Songs for Seeds franchise owner Courtney Fischer-Karasin said, observing the class from the back of the room.

 Fischer-Karasin, a former MTV production manager, delved into small-business ownership last year with the hope of establishing a children-centric venture that encourages them to learn creatively.
-After learning about Songs for Seeds, a New York City-based company, she and her husband decided to pursue a franchise in Greenwich.
-She launched the franchise last fall, hosting the classes inside Action Arts School on Sound Beach Avenue.
+After learning about Songs for Seeds, a New York City-based company, she and her husband decided to pursue a child education franchise in Greenwich.
+She launched the child education franchise last fall, hosting the classes inside Action Arts School on Sound Beach Avenue.

 “Originally when we opened in Greenwich, we had our sights set on opening multiple locations,” she said.
 “We felt like we had such a wonderful reception in Greenwich, so it’s time to expand.”

 Fischer-Karasin considered locations as far as Westport but ultimately opted to open a few communities away from Greenwich.
 “Darien felt like a good, comfortable next fit — it’s a wonderful community,” she said.
 “Every time I went to Darien I thought, ‘I just love it here,’ and it all fell into place.”

 The classes take place in The First Congregational Church of Darien.
 For its demo week, which began Wednesday, Fischer-Karasin offered free classes, with the opportunity to sign up for the upcoming fall semester.

 Over the last year, one of Fischer-Karasin’s favorite aspects of the Songs for Seeds class model — the live band — has proven to be one of the biggest challenges, she said.
 Several of her original band members have departed for other professional opportunities, but Fischer-Karasin said that has highlighted the merit of Songs for Seeds’ class curriculum.